-Senator Heinrich led an amendment that would require the Secretary of Defense to provide a briefing on how it can partner with Hispanic-serving, land-grant institutions to create a talent development program that provides experiential learning through internship programs and co-op programs with the military services and the Department of defense.
+Senator Heinrich included a requirement in the Senate Report for the Secretary of Defense to provide a briefing on how it can partner with Hispanic-serving, land-grant institutions to create a talent development program that provides experiential learning through internship programs and co-op programs with the military services and the Department of defense.
 The briefing will include information on how such programs can include pathways for security clearances that would serve both DoD and the students upon their entry into the workforce.